project-meucci/thimm.github.io/docs/Agtech - So What?/Getting-off-the-commodities-treadmill-loran-steinlage.md

 ---
-title: Getting Off the Commodities Treadmill - Loran Steinlage
+title: Getting Off The Commodities Treadmill Loran Steinlage
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-09-08)